 This amendment is also famous as the mini Constitution.
-This amendment brought a big change in the Constitution’s Preamble by adding the words ‘SOCIALIST’, ‘SECULAR’, and ‘INTEGRITY’ in the Preamble.
+This amendment brought a big change in the Constitution’s Preamble by adding the words ‘SOCIALIST’, ‘SECULAR’, and ‘INTEGRITY’ to the Preamble.
 This amendment made it mandatory for the President to work with the aid and advice of the council of ministers.
 This amendment also added a vital Part IVA in the Constitution as Fundamental duties.

 44th Constitutional Amendment Act, 1978

-After this amendment, the right to property no more remained a Fundamental right in Part III of the Constitution.
+After this amendment, the right to property no longer remained a Fundamental right in Part III of the Constitution.
 Now the right to property is only a legal and Constitutional right under Article 300A.

 In Article 352, there are three grounds on which a national emergency can be imposed in India.
-One of the ground ‘internal disturbance’ was substituted by the words ‘armed rebellion’.
+One of the grounds, ‘internal disturbance,’ was substituted by the words ‘armed rebellion’.
 This amendment made it obligatory for the President to follow the advice tendered by the council of ministers after sending it for reconsideration.
 Now proclamation of emergency came under the ambit and judicial review of the court.

 58th Constitutional Amendment Act, 1987

 By this amendment, the people of India were given an authoritative text of the Constitution in the Hindi version.